adCenter -

 analytics tool to decipher steps taken to reach a purchasing decision.

-Bing Ads Editor -
+What Is Bing Ads Editor? -

-Bing Ads Editor is a free downloadable application for managing Bing Ads advertising campaigns.
-It allows the advertiser to manage multiple accounts at the same time, make bulk changes, copy or move items between adgroups and campaigns, and more.
+PPC advertising campaigns.
+It allows the advertiser to manage multiple accounts at the same time, make bulk changes, copy or move items between ad groups and campaigns, and more.
 Also, it allows you to keep working offline.
+Essentially, this is Bing's answer to

 Broad Match -

-This is the default matching option.
-With this bid type your ad may show if a search term contains your keywords in any way.
+keywords in any way.
 Your ads may show for synonyms of your keywords, related searches, and other relevant variations or phrases.
 This match type is best when trying to reach the largest possible audience with your keywords.

 Click through Rate (CTR) -